Gibbs measures for foliated bundles with negatively curved leaves: Limits of large balls

-\paragraph{Proof of the Theorem \ref{limitlargeballs} from \ref{limitoflargespheres}.} The argument follows the lines of that of Bonatti and G\'omez-Mont (see \cite{BG}): here we sketch the proof.
+The argument follows the lines of that of Bonatti and G\'omez-Mont (see \cite[Proposition 0.1]{BG}): let us sketch the proof.
 Assume that no measure on $\C\PP^1$ is invariant by the holonomy group.
 By Theorem \ref{limitoflargespheres}, the weighted spherical averages converge to the unique $F$-harmonic measure for $\F$.
 Take the crown $C_R=B(o,R)\moins B(o,R/2)$.
 Since the pressure of $F$ is positive, we know that the integral of the weight on $C_R$ becomes closer and closer to that on $B(o,R)$.
 Hence, it is sufficient to show that the normalized restriction of $\mu^F_{x,R}$ to the projection of $C_R$ approaches the unique $F$-harmonic measure.

-Now, the latter measure is a barycenter of weighted spherical averages, each of them approaching the $F$-harmonic measure (by Theorem \ref{limitoflargespheres}).
-We conclude that weighted averages on large balls also converge to the same limit. \quad $\square$.\\
+Now, the latter measure is an average of weighted spherical averages, each of them approaching the $F$-harmonic measure (by Theorem \ref{limitoflargespheres}).
+We conclude that weighted averages on large balls also converge to the same limit. \quad $\square$.